 1. You can be far away from the city centre

 Most host families live in residential areas, which are more often ton the outskirts of town.
 It took me 45 minutes by bus to get to the city centre, plus another 15 minute walk to get to school.
 If you want to roll out of bed five minutes before school starts and still be able to make it on time, staying with a host family may not be for you.

 You will certainly have your own room (unless you choose to share).
 But you will have to share the rest of the house (including bathroom, kitchens, internet etc.) with your host family.

 3. You have to follow house rules

-If your host family always sits down and has dinner at 6, you may be expected to do so as well.
-Your host family may have a set of house rules totally different from what you are familiar with.
-It will be difficult to part from the house rules with which you grew up, but you have to be prepared for it if you choose to live with a host family.
+If your host family always sits down and has dinner at six o'clock, you may be expected to do so as well.
+Your host family may have a set of house rules that is totally different from what you are familiar with.
+It will be difficult to stray from the routines you grew up, but you have to be prepared for it if you choose to live with a host family.
 Additionally, if you are under 18, expect strict curfews.
 After all, your host family is contractually obliged to ensure your safety.

 4. The food

-Britain is famous for everything but great cuisine.
-Some of us may find British food bland, boring and containing much more potatoes than necessary.
-The home-cooked food in your host family hence may not be to your liking.
+Some of us may find British food bland and containing much more potatoes than necessary.
+The home-cooked food in your host family might not be to your taste.
 If you have any dietary requirements (for example if you are lactose-intolerant) make your host family aware and they will do their best to prepare suitable meals for you.

 5. You have less interaction with your friends

 If you want to invite your friends over, you will have to ask your host parents for permission.
-It will also be challenging to visit your friends after school if they live on the other side of town.
+It can also be difficult to visit your friends after school if they live on the other side of town.